-- Authorise us to deduct the fee directly from your GESB Super, West State Super or retirement income account.
+- Authorise us to deduct the fee directly from your GESB Super, West State Super or Retirement Income Pension account.

 - Pay the fee directly from your nominated cheque or savings account or by credit card (we accept MasterCard and Visa).